AntonioTorres23/OpenGL_Notes/OpenGL Camera Notes (Updated As Of 6-30-2025).md

 pitch = -89.0f;
 ```

-Note that we set no constraint on the yaw since we don't want to constrain the
+Note that we set no constraint on the yaw since we don't want to constrain the user in horizontal rotation.
+However,

 Lastly, we need to calculate the actual direction vector using the formula from the previous section.